tudelft-cs4200/2019/project/ms2/faq.md

 Protip: writing small example programs of the case you are investigating can be a quick way to see if your implementation behaves the way you expect.

+### Why does `get-type` fail?

+If `get-type` fails when using the `run get-type` test expectation, it prints some debug information to the console that may help to resolve the problem.

+If the console output says `get-type: no analysis for node ...`:

+1. The program may have type errors.
+The `run get-type` expectation does _not_ imply that the program is error free.
+Add a `analysis succeeds` before the`run get-type` to ensure there are no errors.

+If the console output says `get-type: no type on node ...`:

+1. Types may not be correctly associated with the AST nodes (using `@e.type := T`).
+See the lab description on how to do this.
+1. The strategy may be run on the wrong part of the AST.
+Check that the node in the console error is the node that should have the type.
+For example, maybe `get-type` must be applied to a selection (with `run get-type on #1 to ...`) instead of on the whole fragment (with `run get-type to ...`).

+If the console output says `get-type: no className on scope ...`:

+1. The `className` relation may not be defined, or entries are not added (see lab description for details).
+1. The `className` entries may be associated with the wrong scope.
+Ensure you add the `className` to the class scope, the one used in the class type.